basher83/Supernova-MicroK8s-Infra/terraform/README.md

 ## Multi-Node Deployment

-⚠️ **Important**: VM templates in Proxmox VE are node-specific.
-The template VM must exist on each target node.

 **Multi-Node Deployment**: Template VM 7024 exists on 'lloyd'.
 Terraform automatically clones from lloyd to target nodes.

 **Deployment Mapping**: